-- All staff employed on a permanent or fixed term contract including medical and dental staff are entitled to make a request for flexible working and to have that request considered. - This entitlement applies from day one of employment. - There is no limit on the number flexible working applications you can make within a 12-month period, and the arrangement can be for any duration both temporary and permanent. - You do not have to provide a reason for your request as part of the application however, supporting information may assist your manager in decision making. - The Trust is legally required to fully consider all flexible working requests including the appeal stages within 60 days of the request being formally received via ESR. - We want to accommodate your requests, where we can.
+- All staff employed on a permanent or fixed term contract including medical and dental staff are entitled to make a request for flexible working and to have that request considered. - This entitlement applies from day one of employment. - You may submit 2 flexible working applications within a 12-month period and the arrangement can be for any duration both temporary and permanent. - You do not have to provide a reason for your request as part of the application however, supporting information may assist your manager in decision making. - The Trust is legally required to fully consider all flexible working requests including the appeal stages within 60 days of the request being formally received via ESR. - We want to accommodate your requests, where we can.
 There may be times when we are unable to, however we are committed to working with you to explore alternative options.
 We will try to find an arrangement that works for you and meets the service needs.